Johnny Depp’s sister reveals their abusive mother used to call him ‘one eye’

-Johnny Depp trial: Actor’s sister reveals their abusive mother used to call him ‘one eye’
+Johnny Depp’s sister reveals their abusive mother called him ‘one eye’ at Amber Heard defamation trial

 Christi Dembrowski also told court Amber Heard called Johnny Depp ‘old, fat man’